12 Ways to Slash Your Food Grocery Costs

 13.) shopping your pantry first:

-For the most part, you do not want to shop your pantry first.
 Your pantry is an investment of (hopefully) budget-priced food that you’ve bought on sale and will want to rely on in ways that are going to give you the most bang for your buck and sustain you with budget-priced food now AND in the future – even when the food you want to use is not on sale.

 14.) picking an amount of money to spend per week and sticking to it:

 This might work for the stock market.
 It’s called Dollar Cost Averaging.
-In the food “market” you want to be a bit like a day trader.
+In the food “market,” you want to be a bit like a day trader.
 Or maybe a week trader, since the new prices come out every week.
 And you want to follow another stock rule, the hardest one.
 That’s buying low.
-Since food does not cost the same amount every week, it makes no sense at all to spend the same amount of your hard earned cash on it every week.
+Since food does not cost the same amount every week, it makes no sense at all to spend the same amount of your hard-earned cash on it every week.

 I only recommend budgeting a set amount if the amount of money every week if the amount you have to spend is so low, its all you can do is set aside a minuscule amount and buy items on a subsistence basis – or in other words, you’re just buying the cheapest possible thing to just sustain you and not “investing” in the many bargains that might be available that week.

-When you have a bit of time, check out my 12 Strategies to Keep Your Food Costs Low and Quality High.
-It’s a bit of reading, I know but sums up pretty much what I’ve learned about shopping (and eating) well.
 I just don’t think it’s enough to make cheap food; it’s more about making great food and staying in budget, whatever your budget may be.
 In the meantime, I hope you’ve enjoyed my 12 Ways to Slash Your Food Grocery Costs and found some inspiration!
-Happy New Years, all!
+Happy New Year, all!

 52 thoughts on “12 Ways to Slash Your Food Grocery Costs